 Roasting a lamb shoulder on the grill, especially if a charcoal grill, imparts more authentic, rustic Greek flavor closer to what a spit fire roasted lamb would taste like.
 Use a large cast iron skillet or roasting pan suitable for the grill, especially if also making Greek lemon potatoes.
 You want to capture all the delicious liquids that will ooze from the meat and use the them to baste it occasionally.

 Otherwise the steps are very similar to oven roasting.

 - Prep the lamb shoulder and potatoes.
 Heat the grill to 450 F and prepare the potatoes and lamb shoulder as described above.
 Place the lamb over thick round onion slices or on top of the potatoes if using and add the stock.
-Place the roasting pan or large skillet on the grill and cover.
+Place the roasting pan, roasting tray or large skillet on the grill and cover.

 - Grill.
 After about 15 minutes open the grill and loosely tent the lamb with foil.
 Lower the temperature to 300 F. After one hour remove the foil and continue to cook the lamb, low and slow, basting it occasionally until the meat is as tender as you’d like it.

 Even though lamb is food safe and medium-rare at 140 F internal temperature, a Greek lamb roast is about fork tender meat, not a pink center.
 You may disregard the temperature.

 The total cooking time required to slow roast a lamb shoulder depends on:

 - Size of lamb shoulder.
 Bigger takes longer.

 - Boneless or bone-in cut.
 The boneless will cook faster.